RYAN MINTI

 Rooted in past experiences: Often develops after negative experiences like abuse.

-Find time with Ryan
+Find Time with Ryan

 Copyright © 2026 - Ryan Minti